matheusbarcc/forum-nest-clean/README.md

 ## File Uploads

-For handling file uploads, we utilize **Cloudflare R2**.
-This service allows for scalable and cost-effective storage of attachments, ensuring that users can seamlessly upload and access files.
+For handling file uploads, I utilized **Cloudflare R2**.
+This service allows scalable and cost-effective storage of attachments, ensuring that users can seamlessly upload and access files.

 ## Getting Started